Spaqin/spaq-in/src/posts/tropical-depression-motorcycle.md

 ### Learner's limitations

-There are few caveats.
+There are few caveats, [as you can see officially here](https://www.td.gov.hk/filemanager/en/publication/conditions_imposed_with_issue_of_ldl_eng.pdf).
 Biggest one, in a big simplification, you can't go on the highways or take the tunnels.
 There are also other roads marked with no learner's allowed, but the logic there is a bit weird.
 I found an Excel sheet with the places listed, and I painstakingly confirmed it with Street View and made it into a [list on Google Maps](https://maps.app.goo.gl/xUKYShZsMzkNdxN6A), for Hong Kong Island only.
 It's non-exhaustive, and I skipped the obvious no highways/tunnels.

 On top of that, there's a time limitation - no night riding and no rush hours.
 The times forbidden are:
 * Every day: 23:30 to 6:00